fleetdm/fleet/handbook/business-operations/README.md

 - If the person's level of confidential access will change along with the change to their manager, then update that level of access:
   - Update Google Workspace to make sure this person lives in the correct Google Group, removing them from the old and/or adding them to the new.
   - Update 1password to remove this person from old vaults and/or add them to new vaults.
-  - For a team member moving from "classified" to "confidential" access, check Gusto, Pave, and other systems to remove their access.
+  - For a team member moving from "classified" to "confidential" access, check Gusto, Plane, and other systems to remove their access.

 > **Note:** The Fleeties spreadsheet is the source of truth for who everyone's manager is and their job titles.